Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 8 slide

-Sights of the Republic of Karelia Karelia is popular among TOURISTS There are 27 thousand RIVERS and about 60 thousand LAKES on the territory of the Republic of Karelia.
-This is the FIRST RESORT in Russia, founded in 1719. decree of Peter I
+Attractions of the Republic of Karelia Karelia is popular among TOURISTS.
+On the territory of the Republic of Karelia there are 27 thousand RIVERS and about 60 thousand LAKES.
+The river beds have many THRESHOLDS that create WATERFALLS.
+There are sanatoriums in the village of Marcial Waters (iron-rich waters).
+This is the FIRST RESORT in Russia, founded in 1719. by decree of Peter I

 A section of the lower Suna River, now dehydrated by the construction of a dam.
-In this area, once there were grandiose rapids-waterfalls Girvas and Poor-threshold.
-So far, only the Kivach waterfall (10 m) has survived, which is now the second largest flat waterfall in Europe.
-Waterfall Kivach
+In this area there once existed the grandiose rapids-waterfalls Girvas and Poor-threshold.
+Only the Kivach waterfall (10 m) has survived to this day, which is now the second largest lowland waterfall in Europe.
+Kivach waterfall

 10 slide

 The highest point of western Karelia is Vottovaara.
-Another name for the mountain is "Death Mountain".
-This mountain keeps many secrets: numerous "seids" (stone structures), bizarre trees, a stone pool, circular masonry of stones, a staircase "carved" into the rock.
+Another name for the mountain is “Death Mountain.”
+This mountain keeps many secrets: numerous “seids” (stone structures), strangely shaped trees, a stone pool, circular stonework, a staircase “carved” into the rock.
 Vottovaara is the most mysterious mountain in Karelia.

 11 slide

 Lake Ladoga is the largest freshwater lake in Europe.
 Located on the territory of Karelia and the Leningrad region.
 32 rivers flow into Lake Ladoga, and only one flows out of it - the Neva.
-Many rivers connect Ladoga with other lakes, so through the Svir River - with Onega.
+Many rivers connect Ladoga with other lakes, and through the Svir River - with Onega.
 The lake is rich in islands.
-These are the famous Ladoga Skerries - the most beautiful necklace of islands, which are separated by straits and channels.
+These are the famous Ladoga skerries - a beautiful necklace of islands that are separated by straits and channels.

 12 slide

-Valaam - the largest ISLAND in Lake Ladoga - historical and architectural natural museum reserve.
-The village of Valaam and the Valaam Spaso-Preobrazhensky Monastery are located on the island.
-The monastery is one of the main shrines of Orthodoxy.
-The history of its origin goes back to the 1st century, when Andrew the First-Called visited Valaam.
+Valaam is the largest ISLAND in Lake Ladoga– historical and architectural natural museum reserve.
+The village of Valaam and Valaam Spaso-Preobrazhensky are located on the island. monastery.
+The monastery is one of the most important shrines of Orthodoxy.
+The history of its origin goes back to the 1st century, when Valaam was visited by Andrew the First-Called.

-Natural wonders of Karelia: Ruskeala marble canyon.
-In Karelia, in the village of Ruskeala, on the banks of the Tokhmajoki River, there is a mountain park "Ruskeala".
+Natural wonders of Karelia: the Ruskeala marble canyon.
+In Karelia, in the village of Ruskeala, on the banks of the Tokhmajoki River, there is the Ruskeala mountain park.
 The main attraction of this park is the amazingly beautiful marble canyon.
-Stretched in length for almost 500 meters and a width of 100 meters.
-The Tokhmajoki River is one of the largest tributaries of Lake Ladoga.
+It stretches almost 500 meters in length and 100 meters in width.
+The Tokhmajoki River is one of the most major tributaries Lake Ladoga.
 It has many rapids and waterfalls.
 The largest of them is the Ahvenkoski waterfall.
-The name of the waterfall is Finnish, but among the locals there is a name “waterfall at three bridges”.
+The name of the waterfall is Finnish, but among local residents There is a name “waterfall at three bridges”.

-Lake Onega is considered the second largest in Europe after Ladoga.
-Almost fifty rivers carry their waters to Lake Onega, and only one flows out of it - the Svir River.
+Lake Onega is considered the second largest in Europe after Lake Ladoga.
+Almost fifty rivers carry their waters into Lake Onega, and only one flows out of it - the Svir River.
 There are more than 1.5 thousand islands in Lake Onega.
-On the shores of the lake there are several dozen marinas, as well as ports.
+There are several dozen marinas and ports on the shores of the lake.

 15 slide

-Kizhi Island is the main attraction of Lake Onega.
+The main attraction of Lake Onega is Kizhi Island.
 The State Historical, Architectural and Ethnographic Museum-Reserve is called “Kizhi”.
 There are 89 monuments of wooden architecture on its territory.
-The center of the island is the Kizhi churchyard, consisting of the summer 22-domed Church of the Transfiguration of the Lord, the winter 9-domed Church of the Intercession of the Virgin and a hipped bell tower.
-It is amazing that all this was built without a single nail.
-Kizhi Pogost is included in the UNESCO World Heritage List.
+The center of the island is the Kizhi Pogost, consisting of the summer 22-domed Church of the Transfiguration of the Lord, the winter 9-domed Church of the Intercession of the Virgin and a hipped bell tower.
+The amazing thing is that it was all built without a single nail.
+Kizhi Pogost included in the list world heritage UNESCO.

-Geography The Republic of Karelia is located in Northern Europe, in the north-western part of Russia, washed by the White Sea in the north-east.
-The main relief of the republic is a hilly plain, turning in the west into the West Karelian Upland.
-The glacier, retreating to the north, greatly changed the relief of Karelia; moraine ridges, eskers, kams, lake basins appeared in many.
+Geography The Republic of Karelia is located in Northern Europe, in the northwestern part of Russia, washed by the White Sea in the northeast.
+The main relief of the republic is a hilly plain, turning in the west into the Western Karelian Upland.
+The glacier, retreating to the north, greatly changed the topography of Karelia; moraine ridges, eskers, kamas, and lake basins appeared in abundance.
 The highest point of the Republic of Karelia is Mount Nuorunen.

 Climate The weather is changeable.
-The climate is mild with an abundance of precipitation, changing in the territory of Karelia from maritime to temperate continental.
-Winter is snowy, cool, but usually without severe frosts, if frosts come, then only for a few days.
-Summers are short and warm, with high rainfall.
-Even in June, frosts sometimes occur in the republic (very rarely).
-Heat is rare and occurs for two or three weeks in the southern regions, but due to high humidity it is noticeable even at 20 ° C. In the northern regions, heat is extremely rare, and lasts no more than a few days.
+The climate is mild with plenty of precipitation, changing in Karelia from marine to temperate continental.
+Winter is snowy, cool, but usually without severe frosts, if frosts occur, then only for a few days.
+Summers are short and warm, with plenty of precipitation.
+Even in June there are sometimes frosts in the republic (extremely rare).
+Heat is rare and occurs for two to three weeks in the southern regions, but due to high humidity it is noticeable even at 20°C. In the northern regions, heat is extremely rare and lasts no more than a few days.

-Geology Subsoil resources of Karelia include: 489 explored deposits, 31 types of solid minerals, 386 peat deposits, 14 deposits of underground water for domestic and drinking purposes, 2 mineral water deposits, 10 officially recognized and over 200 recorded geological monuments.
+Geology Karelia's subsoil resources include: 489 explored deposits, 31 types of solid minerals, 386 peat deposits, 14 deposits of groundwater for domestic and drinking purposes, 2 mineral water deposits, 10 officially recognized and over 200 registered geological monuments.

-As of September 1, 2004, the distributed subsoil fund in the Republic of Karelia included 606 active licenses: for precious metals and diamonds 14, solid non-common minerals 16, block stone 94, building stone for the production of crushed stone 76, other common minerals (mainly sand and gravel materials) 286, groundwater 120.
-More than 600 deposits have been put on the balance sheet.
-Of these, 378 are peat, 77 are sand and gravel materials, 38 are natural facing stones, 34 are building stones, 27 are sheet muscovite, 26 are feldspar raw materials, 21 are building sands, 13 are groundwater, 9 are milky white quartz, 8 are ore raw materials (iron ores, vanadium , tin, molybdenum), 8 clays, 7 small-sized muscovite, 3 kyanite ores, 7 mineral paints, 4 sulfur-pyrite ores, 3 raw materials for mineral wool, 1 shungite, 1 raw materials for stone casting, 1 quartzite, 1 dolomites for metallurgy, 1 talc stone.
+As of September 1, 2004, the distributed subsoil fund in the Republic of Karelia included 606 valid licenses: for precious metals and diamonds 14, solid non-common minerals 16, block stone 94, building stone for the production of crushed stone 76, other common minerals (mainly sand and gravel materials) 286, The groundwater 120.
+More than 600 deposits have been put on balance.
+Of these, 378 peat, 77 sand and gravel material, 38 natural facing stone, 34 building stone, 27 muscovite sheets, 26 feldspar raw materials, 21 construction sands, 13 groundwater, 9 milky white quartz, 8 ore raw materials ( iron ores, vanadium, tin, molybdenum), 8 clays, 7 small-sized muscovite, 3 kyanite ores, 7 mineral paints, 4 sulfur-pyrite ores, 3 raw materials for mineral wool, 1 shungite, 1 raw materials for stone casting, 1 quartzite, 1 dolomite for metallurgy, 1 talcum stone.

-Hydrology In Karelia, there are about rivers, of which the largest are: Vodla (length 149 km), Kem (191 km), Onda (197 km), Unga, Chirka-Kem (221 km), Kovda, Shuya, Suna with waterfalls Kivach and Vyg.
-In the republic near the lakes.
-Together with the swamps, they account for about 2000 km³ of high-quality fresh water.
+Hydrology There are about rivers in Karelia, of which the largest are: Vodla (length 149 km), Kem (191 km), Onda (197 km), Unga, Chirka-Kem (221 km), Kovda, Shuya, Suna with Kivach and Vyg.
+In the republic near lakes.
+Together with the swamps, they contain about 2000 km³ of high-quality fresh water.
 Ladoga and Onega are the largest lakes in Europe.
-Other large lakes of Karelia: Nyuk, Pyaozevro, Segozevro, Syamozevro, Topoz Euro, Vygozevro, Yushkozevro.
-Since the territory of Karelia is located on the Baltic Crystalline Shield, many rivers have rapids and are often dressed in stone banks.
+Other large lakes Karelia: Nyuk, Pyaozevro, Segozevro, Syamozevro, Topoz euro, Vygozevro, Yushkozevro.
+Since the territory of Karelia is located on the Baltic crystalline shield, many rivers have rapids and are often lined with stone banks.

-Flora and fauna The fauna of Karelia is relatively young; it was formed after the Ice Age.
-In total, 63 species of mammals live on the territory of the republic, many of which, for example, the Ladoga ringed seal, flying squirrel and brown earflap, are listed in the Red Book.
-On the rivers of Karelia, you can see the huts of European and Canadian beavers.
-The Canadian beaver, as well as the muskrat, the American mink are acclimatized representatives of the fauna of North America.
+Flora and fauna The fauna of Karelia is relatively young, it was formed after Ice Age.
+In total, 63 species of mammals live on the territory of the republic, many of which, for example, the Ladoga ringed seal, flying squirrel and the brown long-eared bat are listed in the Red Book.
+On the rivers of Karelia you can see the lodges of European and Canadian beavers.
+The Canadian beaver, as well as the muskrat and American mink, are acclimatized representatives of the fauna of North America.

-The raccoon dog is also not a native inhabitant of Karelia, it comes from the Far East.
-From the end of the 1900s, wild boars began to appear, and roe deer entered the southern regions.
-There is a bear, lynx, badger and wolf.
-285 species of birds live in Karelia, of which 36 species are listed in the Red Book of Karelia.
+The raccoon dog is also not an indigenous inhabitant of Karelia, it comes from Far East.
+Since the end of the 1990s, wild boars began to appear, and roe deer entered the southern regions.
+There are bear, lynx, badger and wolf.
+Karelia is home to 285 species of birds, of which 36 species are included in the Red Book of Karelia.
 The most common birds are finches.
-There is upland game hazel grouse, black grouse, white partridges, capercaillie.
-Every spring geese come to Karelia from warm countries.
-Birds of prey are widespread: owls, hawks, golden eagles, marsh harriers.
+Upland game such as hazel grouse, black grouse, ptarmigan, and wood grouse can be found.
+Every spring to Karelia from warm countries the geese are flying.
+Distributed predator birds: owls, hawks, golden eagles, marsh harriers.
 There are also 40 pairs of rare white-tailed eagles.
-Of the waterfowl: ducks, loons, waders, many gulls and the largest diving duck in Karelia, the common eider, valuable for its warm down.
-There are only 5 species of reptiles on the territory of the republic: common viper, snake, godwit, viviparous lizard and agile lizard.
+Among the waterfowl: ducks, loons, waders, many seagulls and the largest of the diving ducks of Karelia, the common eider, valuable for its warm down.
+There are only 5 species of reptiles on the territory of the republic: common viper, snake, spindle, viviparous lizard and sand lizard.

-Just like the fauna, the flora of Karelia was formed relatively recently, 1015 thousand years ago.
-Coniferous forests predominate, pine forests to the north, both pine and spruce forests to the south.
-The main conifers are Scotch pine and Scotch spruce.
-Less common are Finnish spruce (north of the republic), Siberian spruce (east), extremely rare Siberian larch (in Zaonezhye, in the areas bordering the Arkhangelsk region).
+Just like the fauna, the flora of Karelia was formed relatively recently, 10-15 thousand years ago.
+Prevail coniferous forests, to the north there are pine trees, to the south there are both pine and spruce trees.
+Basic conifers: Scots pine and Norway spruce.
+Less common are Finnish spruce (north of the republic), Siberian spruce (east), and extremely rare Siberian larch (in Zaonezhye, in areas bordering the Arkhangelsk region).
 Small-leaved species are widespread in the forests of Karelia, these are: downy birch, warty birch, aspen, gray alder, and some types of willow.
-Black alder is found mainly in the southern regions of Karelia, less often in the central, usually in small groups in the valleys of rivers and streams, on the banks of lakes and in wet, swampy places (its separate locations are also in the northern regions of the republic), and small-leaved linden, rough elm, smooth elm, Norway maple grow mainly in the undergrowth, as individual trees or clumps in areas with the most fertile soils in southern Karelia.
-Karelia is the land of berries, lingonberries, blueberries, cloudberries, blueberries, cranberries grow in abundance here, both wild and wild raspberries grow in the forests, sometimes moving from village gardens.
-Strawberries and currants grow abundantly in the south of the republic.
-In the forests, juniper is common, bird cherry and buckthorn are not uncommon.
-Occasionally there is a red viburnum.
-In the extreme southwest of the republic (in the northwestern Ladoga region), common hazel is also very rare.
+Mainly in the southern regions of Karelia, less often in the central ones, usually in small groups in the valleys of rivers and streams, on the shores of lakes and in damp, swampy places, black alder is found (its individual locations are also in the northern regions of the republic), and small-leaved linden, rough elm, smooth elm and Norway maple grow mainly in the undergrowth, as individual trees or clumps in areas with the most fertile soils in southern Karelia.
+Karelia is a land of berries; lingonberries, blueberries, cloudberries, blueberries, and cranberries grow in abundance here; raspberries, both wild and feral, grow in the forests, sometimes moving from village gardens.
+In the south of the republic, strawberries and currants grow abundantly.
+Juniper is common in the forests, bird cherry and buckthorn are not uncommon.
+Red viburnum is occasionally found.
+At the extreme southwest Republic (in the north-western Ladoga region) common hazel is also very rare.

-Black alder is found mainly in the southern regions of Karelia, less often in the central, usually in small groups in the valleys of rivers and streams, on the banks of lakes and in wet, swampy places (its separate locations are also in the northern regions of the republic), and small-leaved linden, rough elm, smooth elm, Norway maple grow mainly in the undergrowth, as individual trees or clumps in areas with the most fertile soils in southern Karelia.
-Karelia is the land of berries, lingonberries, blueberries, cloudberries, blueberries, cranberries grow in abundance here, both wild and wild raspberries grow in the forests, sometimes moving from village gardens.
-Strawberries and currants grow abundantly in the south of the republic.
-In the forests, juniper is common, bird cherry and buckthorn are not uncommon.
-Occasionally there is a red viburnum.
-In the extreme south-west of the republic (in the north-western Ladoga region), common hazel is also very rare.
+Mainly in the southern regions of Karelia, less often in the central ones, usually in small groups in the valleys of rivers and streams, on the shores of lakes and in damp, swampy places, black alder is found (its individual locations are also in the northern regions of the republic), and small-leaved linden, rough elm, Smooth elm and Norway maple grow mainly in the undergrowth, as individual trees or clumps in areas with the most fertile soils in southern Karelia.
+Karelia is a land of berries; lingonberries, blueberries, cloudberries, blueberries, and cranberries grow in abundance here; raspberries, both wild and feral, grow in the forests, sometimes moving from village gardens.
+In the south of the republic, strawberries and currants grow abundantly.
+Juniper is common in the forests, bird cherry and buckthorn are not uncommon.
+Red viburnum is occasionally found.
+In the extreme southwest of the republic (in the northwestern Ladoga region), common hazel is also very rarely found.

-There are two reserves in Karelia: "Kivach" and "Kostomukshsky", as well as the Kem-Ludsky section of the Kandalaksha Reserve.
-Ecological routes are laid on their territories, there are museums of nature, and scientific tourism is carried out.
-There are three national parks in the republic: Vodlozersky (partially located in the Arkhangelsk region), Paanajärvi and Kalevalsky.
+There are two nature reserves in Karelia: “Kivach” and “Kostomuksha”, as well as the Kem-Ludsky section of the Kandalaksha nature reserve.
+Ecological routes are laid out on their territories, there are nature museums, and scientific tourism is carried out.
+There are three in the republic national parks“Vodlozersky” (partly located in the Arkhangelsk region), “Paanayarvi” and “Kalevalsky”.

-There are also two reserve museums: "Valaam" and "Kizhi".
-The Ladoga Skerries Park is at the design and development stage.
-In addition, in the 2000s, it was planned to create the Tulos National Parks in the Muezersky District and the Koitajoki-Tolvayarvi National Parks based on the Tolvayarvi Landscape Reserve in the Suojärvi District, north of Ladoga.
+There are also two museum-reserves: “Valaam” and “Kizhi”.
+The Ladoga Skerries park is at the design and development stage.
+In addition, in the 2000s it was planned to create national parks“Tulos” in the Muezersky district and “Koitajoki-Tolvajarvi” based on the Tolvoyarvi landscape reserve in the Suoyarvi district, north of Ladoga.

 Karelia